-The full text of the amendments to IFRS 2 is available for eIFRS subscribers.
+The full text of the amendments to IFRS 2 is available for eIFRS Basic users.

-Printed copies will be available to purchase from our online shop.
+Printed copies will be available to purchase from our Web Shop.

 The amendments result from the exposure draft of proposed amendments to IFRS 2 Share-based Payment and IFRIC 11 IFRS 2: Group and Treasury Share-based Payment Transactions published in December 2007.
 The comment deadline was 17 March 2008.

 The amendments respond to requests the IASB received to clarify how an individual subsidiary in a group should account for some share-based payment arrangements in its own financial statements.
 In these arrangements, the subsidiary receives goods or services from employees or suppliers but its parent or another entity in the group must pay those suppliers.
 Constituents also asked the IASB to develop less rules-based guidance for group and treasury share-based payment transactions.

 The amendments are of limited scope.
 The amendments apply to some share-based payment transactions within the scope of IFRS 2.